yclas/documentation/child-theme-license-error.md

 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This guide is only for Yclas Self Hosted!
 </div>

 One common error that users face is related to the license of their child theme.
-If you are trying to activate your child theme but you are getting an error indicates that your license number is already in use, then you need to **follow the instructions below**:
+If you are trying to activate your child theme but you are getting an error indicating that your license number is already in use, then you need to **follow the instructions below**:

 1. **Backup** your website **files and database**.
 2. Login into your hosting **cPanel**, go to your **Database**, table oc2\_config, **find and delete** the entry with "group_name" = "theme" and "config_key" = "_your premium theme name_", if exists.